Sir Nicholas Bacon, 1st Baronet, of Redgrave: Biography

 Bacon was born the eldest son of Sir Nicholas Bacon, Lord Keeper of the Great Seal and his first wife, Jane Ferneley.
 He was the half-brother of Sir Francis Bacon.
 Nicholas was educated at Trinity College, Cambridge.
 Bacon was admitted to Gray's Inn in 1562.
 He, with the help of Sir Robert Dudley, entered Parliament in 1563 as a member for Beverley.
 In 1572 his father helped him become the representative for Suffolk.
 A position he would retain until 1583.
 By 1576 Bacon had become an "ancient" member of the Gray's Inn society.
 Nicholas Bacon was knighted on 22 August 1578 by Queen Elizabeth.
 Later, in 1568 he would build an estate in Culford, the estate would be finished in 1591.
 Bacon would use the estate as a sheep farm.
 He owned other estates in Blackbourne, Shipmeadow, Redgrave, Ingham and Barnham.

 In 1586 Bacon accused a man named Thomas Lovell of interfering with witnesses in a trial.
 This resulted in Lovell trying to fight a duel with Bacon.
 However, before the duel could take place, in 1593 the debate was settled and Lovell was kicked of a commission.
 In 1595 Nicholas married his daughter to Bassingbourne Gawdy II.
 Together with the Gawdy family, Bacon's family would stand in opposition to the Lovell Family.
 Nicholas was appointed High Sheriff of Suffolk in 1581.

 In 1609 he and his wife inherited Foxearth Hall and Westons estate in Essex.
 On 22 May 1611, Bacon was created a baronet, of Redgrave in Suffolk, by James VI and I, making him England's first baronet.
 He married Anne Butts, granddaughter of Sir William Butts of Thornage, Norfolk, who had been a physician of Henry VIII.
-In 1612, he was visited by James VI and I. The king came to Culford in January 1619, to see his granddaughter Anne Gawdye, who was widely praised at this time, and admired by Prince Charles.
+In 1612, he was visited by James VI and I. The king came to Culford in January 1619, to see his granddaughter Anne Gawdy, who was widely praised at this time, and admired by Prince Charles.